sowdust/tafferugli/docs/metrics/built-in.md

 Computes, for each target user, their specific *tweets per day* ratio.

-By default, it **tags** users that "tweet a lot", where a lot means more than 2 standard deviations of the average *tweets per day* ratio of the target set.
-Not sure if this statistics make sense -- suggestions and customisation are very welcome.
+By default, **tags** users that "tweet a lot", where a lot means more than 2 standard deviations of the average *tweets per day* ratio of the target set.
+Not sure if this statistics makes sense -- suggestions very welcome.

-It adds a **fact** to prolific users, stating their *tweets per day* ratio.
+Adds a **fact** to prolific users, stating their *tweets per day* ratio.

-It might be useful in identifying spam or other automated accounts.
+Might be useful in identifying spam or other automated accounts.

 ### MetricFriendsFollowersRatio